Merlin (bird): Ecology

-Larger birds (e.g. sandpipers, flickers, other woodpeckers, ptarmigan, other grouse, ducks and even rock doves as heavy as the merlin itself) and other animals—insects (especially dragonflies, moths, grasshoppers, butterflies and beetles), small mammals, (especially bats, shrews, rabbits, voles, lemmings and other small rodents) reptiles (such as lizards and snakes) and amphibians—complement its diet.
+Larger birds (e.g. sandpipers, flickers, other woodpeckers, ptarmigan, other grouse, ducks and even rock doves as heavy as the merlin itself) and other animals—insects (especially dragonflies, moths, grasshoppers, butterflies, and beetles), small mammals, (especially bats, shrews, rabbits, voles, lemmings and other small rodents) reptiles (such as lizards and snakes) and amphibians—complement its diet.
 These are more important outside the breeding season, when they can make up a considerable part of the merlin's diet.
-But for example in Norway, while small birds are certainly the breeding merlin's staple food, exceptional breeding success seems to require an abundance of Microtus voles.
+For example in Norway, though, while small birds are certainly the breeding merlin's staple food, exceptional breeding success seems to require an abundance of Microtus voles.

 Corvids are the primary threat to eggs and nestlings.
 Adult merlins may be preyed on by larger raptors, especially peregrine falcons (F. peregrinus), eagle-owls (e.g., great horned owl, Bubo virginianus), and larger Accipiter hawks (e.g., northern goshawk, A. gentilis).
-In general however, carnivorous birds avoid merlins due to their aggressiveness and agility.
+In general, however, carnivorous birds avoid merlins due to their aggressiveness and agility.
 Their desire to drive larger raptors away from their territory is so pronounced that it is an identifying characteristic.
-Quoting from one popular raptor watching reference, "An observer may use this aggressive tendency for identification purposes and as a means of detection.
-High-flying merlins often betray themselves and distinguish themselves because they are vigorously harassing another raptor (even ones as large as the Golden Eagle)."
+Quoting from one popular raptor-watching reference, "An observer may use this aggressive tendency for identification purposes and as a means of detection.
+High-flying merlins often betray themselves and distinguish themselves because they are vigorously harassing another raptor (even ones as large as the Golden Eagle)".